Skip to Content

 to the curved part of the backbone and the spine is straightened.
 Small pieces

-of bone are then put over the spine.
-The bone pieces will grow together with
+of bone, called grafts, are then put over the spine.
+Bone for grafts is often taken from the person's pelvic bone.
+The grafts will grow together with

 the spinal bone, fusing it into the proper position.
 Spinal fusion is major

 surgery that usually takes several hours to complete.

 Although the basic procedure is the same, a variety of specialized